 A. Make written record of charged time-outs and fouls you call.
-The position of ball at end of first and third periods, including down and distance, is the responsibility of the R, H and U. L is responsible for recording elapsed time and making certain the status of the clock is correct. - B. Convey any message you have for other officials promptly.
-Avoid any position which suggests a huddle of officials, unless necessary. - C. Be alert for players being out of bounds before a snap or free kick. - D. Watch for fouls, being certain to know: - 1.
+The position of ball at end of first and third periods, including down and distance, is the responsibility of the R, H and U. B is responsible for recording elapsed time and making certain the status of the clock is correct. - B. Convey any message you have for other officials promptly.
+Avoid any position that suggests a huddle of officials, unless necessary. - C. Be alert for players being out of bounds before a snap or free kick. - D. Watch for fouls, being certain to know: - 1.
 Spot where run or scrimmage kick ended. - 2.
 Spot of foul, position or number of offending player. - 3.
 Whether, ball was loose, in possession or dead when the foul occurred. - 4.
-That clock is stopped. - E. Be ready for any type of play or unusual development.
-Always be prepared to rule on muffs, fumbles backward and illegal forward passes and know which team possessed a fumble or backward pass before it went out of bounds between goal lines.
-On recovered fumbles, nearest official must rule on possession by prompt signal.
-If possible, point to recovering player to assist press box.
+If the clock is stopped. - E. Be ready for any type of play or unusual development.
+Always be prepared to rule on fumbles, illegal forward passes, and know which team possessed a fumble or backward pass before it went out of bounds between goal lines.
+On recovered

-- F. Be alert to rule on dead ball behind a goal line.
-Indicate ruling by prompt signal. - G. Signal time-out (S3) when the rules provide for stopping the clock or when time-out is charged to a team or to the R. Repeat time-out signal of other officials. - H. Covering officials will use the dead ball signal (S7) when the play ends and there is no other reason to stop the clock. - I. A "winding" signal (S2) may be used when the ball becomes dead close to the sideline and the covering official rules that the ball remained inbounds and there is no other reason to stop the clock. - J. Indicate by touchdown signal (S5) (without reference to any official) when the ball is legally in possession of a player on or behind his opponent's goal line.
-R check for any foul which might affect the ruling, if none, then give touchdown signal. - K. Check for false starts and feints. - L. Leave no doubt in the minds of players or other officials, as to any ruling you make. - M. Be especially alert for acts of misconduct.
-(Rule 9) - N. Before the ball is put in play, adjust position as necessary to ensure you can clearly see your key and area of responsibility.
-There can be no excuse for failing to be in a good officiating position before the ball is put in play.
+- fumbles, the official nearest to the recovery must rule on possession and promptly award the ball to the recovering team with a signal. - F. Be alert to rule on a dead ball behind a goal line.
+Indicate ruling by prompt signal. - G. Signal time-out (S3) when the rules provide for stopping the clock or when time-out is charged to a team or to the R. Repeat time-out signal of other officials. - H. Covering officials will use the dead ball signal (S7) when the play ends and there is no other reason to stop the clock. - A "winding" signal (S2) may be used when the ball becomes dead close to the sideline and the covering official rules that the ball remained inbounds and there is no other reason to stop the clock. - J. Indicate, by touchdown signal (S5), when the ball is legally in possession of a player on or behind his opponent's goal line. - K. Check for false starts and feints. - L. Leave no doubt in the minds of players or other officials, as to any ruling you make.
+Be especially alert for acts of misconduct.